-I teach political communication and news media modules, at both undergraduate and postgraduate level.
+I teach political communication, protest and news media modules, at both undergraduate and postgraduate level.
 I have supervised dissertations on the personalisation of electoral candidates in marginal parties, political use of social media, and news framing of issues such as conflict, domestic violence and wind farms.
 My PhD students work in areas of the politics and ideology of media production, form and content.

 My current research explores the relationship between political argumentation and belief, and how we might rethink how journalism can best serve its social and democratic role.
 Given evidence that the most informed and engaged political partisans are also the most inclined and able to engage in motivated reasoning, journalism needs to do more than simply inform.
 This project will address the fundamental challenges to professional journalism in a digital world, and what it can uniquely offer to restore trust and engage partisans in a more meaningful way.

 My PhD research, undertaken in the Glasgow Media Group and funded by an ESRC scholarship, examined a sharp rise in campaigning journalism in the early years of post-devolution Scotland.
 The study involved interviews with editors, journalists and Ministers in what was then the Scottish Executive (now Scottish Government), as well as a discourse analysis of the representation of publics and public opinion in the campaign coverage.

 I followed this with a Leverhulme-funded post-doctoral project examining the British media representation of the public and political role of civil society at a time of global uprisings, including Occupy LSX, the student tuition fee protests, public sector strikes, as well as the state visit of Pope Benedict, in which he argued for religion to have a legitimate role in the political public sphere rather than being relegated to private conscience.
 This two-year project was published as a monograph, News and Civil Society.